Nic-Wallace/botanical-search/README.md

 ### Future Features

+- Username
+    - The user will be able to add their name which will be used throughout the quiz to make it feel more personal to the user.
+- Scoreboard
-A useful future feature would be adding a scoreboard at the end of the quiz where people can add their name and have their score displayed along with the time it took them to make up a leaderboard.
+    - A useful future feature would be adding a scoreboard at the end of the quiz where people can have their name and score displayed along with the time it took them.
+This would make up a leaderboard for further incentive to keep doing the quiz.

 ## Testing